What is Behavioral Data? How to Use It for Maximum Conversion

 As always, continually monitor and read the data.
 Track success metrics like conversion rate and CSAT.

 Keep changes that work and adjust those that don’t.
-Keep optimizing your website and mobile app to align with what the behavioral data is telling you.
+Keep optimizing your website and mobile app to align with the behavioral data.

 FAQs